 Get multiple quotes

 It goes without saying that it’s important to consider your options.
-Like any service, you should do your research.
+Like any service, you should do your research and get quotes from several companies.
 Many insurance companies will attempt to ‘better’ the offer on the table by a different provider, so be sure to know what you want and don’t just settle with the first, or your current provider.
 However, remember that cheaper isn’t always better.
 Check what is included before agreeing to a cheaper cover.

 Add others onto your insurance